 Blackmon's main responsibility is recruiting.
 In three recruiting seasons, he has recruited eight players on the current roster, including a player from Canada.

-Blackmon received his bachelor's from Howard and is currently persuing his masters in sports administration at McDaniel.
+Blackmon received his bachelor's from Howard and is masters in exercise science and physical education at McDaniel.